Alabama Public Service Commission Meeting Report

 The PSC was originally established as the Railroad Commission of Alabama in 1881.
 Its regulatory purview evolved to include other utilities and common carriers, and it was eventually designated by the Alabama Legislature as the Alabama Public Service Commission in 1915.
 Today, the PSC regulates electricity, natural gas utilities, telecommunications providers, private waste water utilities and motor carriers.

-The PSC is composed of three elected members: the president and two associate commissioners.
+The PSC is directed by three elected members: the president and two associate commissioners.
 The PSC’s mission is to “ensure a regulatory balance between regulated companies and consumers in order to provide consumers with safe, adequate and reliable services at rates that are equitable and economical.”